sjefvanleeuwen/morstead/Vs.Rules.OpenApi/readme.md

 If you like you can change the portnumber as you desire.

-You can find our dockerhubn repositroy at:
+You can find our dockerhub repository at:

 https://hub.docker.com/orgs/virtualsociety/repositories